maravtdm/plex-update/README.md

 # plex-update

-Script for updating Plex Media Server under FreeBSD
+Bash script for updating Plex Media Server under FreeBSD

 Need few changes to adapt it for Linux